cooljeanius/Wolf3D-iOS/Readme.md

 I was sort of hoping that there would be one "obviously correct" way to control it, but it does not turn out to be the case.

-For a casual first time player, it is clearly best to have a single forward / back / turn control stick and a fire button.
+For a casual first time player, it is clearly best to have one single forward / back / turn control stick and a fire button.

 Tilt control is confusing for first exposure to the game, but I think it does add to the fun factor when you use it.
 I like the tilt-to-move option, but people that play a lot of driving games on the iPhone seem to like tilt-to-turn, where you are sort of driving BJ through the levels.
 Tilt needs a decent deadband, and a little bit of filtering is good.
 I was surprised that the precision on the accelerometer was only a couple degrees, which makes it poorly suited for any direct mapped usage, but it works well enough as a relative speed control.

 Serious console gamers tend to take to the "dual stick" control modes easily for movement, but the placement of the fire button is problematic.
 Using an index